-Whether the occasion is a power lunch, a romantic supper or a late-night nosh, true Philadelphia deliciousness can be enjoyed at low cost.
-Here are just a few options for under $10 lunches
+Whether the occasion is a power lunch, a romantic supper, or a late-night nosh, You can enjoy true Philadelphia deliciousness at a low cost.
+Here are just a few options for under $10 lunches.

 Dim Sum Garden – Chinatown’s popular destination for soup buns remains one of the best values in the city.
 Snacks here, such as dumplings and curry chicken cakes, cost well below $10, as do the steaming hand-pulled noodle bowls.
 1020 Race Street, (215) 873-0258, dimsumgardenphilly.com